 Hardcastle Crags is home to an amazing array of wildlife.
+From bats to beetles and skylarks to bluebells there's plenty to be discovered at Hardcastle Crags.
 If you're looking to get close to nature, here are some of the wonderful wildlife highlights that you might be lucky to see on a visit.

 The mixed woodland at Hardcastle Crags is managed to encourage natural regeneration of native broadleaved species.
-Fallen trees and standing deadwood are left to provide habitats for invertebrates, birds and bats.
+Fallen trees and standing deadwood are habitats for invertebrates, birds and bats.

-You'll often hear woodpeckers drumming on the trees and the sound of various different birds signing from the treetops.
-Look out for pied flycatchers, treecreepers and song thrush amongst the trees and see if you can identify their unique tunes.
-By the water, look for heron, dippers and grey wagtails darting along the streams.
+You'll often hear woodpeckers drumming on the trees and the sound of birds singing from the treetops.
+Look out for pied flycatchers, treecreepers and song thrush amongst the trees; see if you can identify their unique tunes.

 Life in the hay meadows